Are you wondering if your students or children should be learning in bean bag chairs? The answer might surprise you!

 Why School Furniture is So Important

-Experts agree that school furniture is an important part of the learning process.
+Experts agree that school furniture is an integral part of the learning process.
 The right school furniture enables students to be poised to learn the things they need.

 Every day, kids spend about six hours, if not more, seated at a desk.
 If the seating isn’t comfortable, the kids might have a hard time focusing.
 But even worse, kids can start to develop back problems and other health issues resulting from poor furniture.